abacao/abacao.github.io/_posts/2017-02-18-wp-md-github.md

+---
+layout: post
-# How to post from Github with Markdown
+title: How to post from Github with Markdown and Wordpress
+---

 I just found out that I am able to write my blog with markdown and use GitHub to store my articles.